Nassim-Bzr/Nassim-Bzr/README.md

-Hi, I'm Nassim, Real passionate about new technologies, I am looking for a new challenge in Brittany or full remote in order to put into practice and deepen my new skills.
+Hi, I'm Nassim, Real passionate about new technologies, I am looking for a new challenge in Paris or full remote in order to put into practice and deepen my new skills.
 I am an open person with an easy sense of contact, which allows me to easily integrate a new team.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Nassim-bzr)](https://github.com/anuraghazra/github-readme-stats)